jagregory/abrash-black-book/src/chapter-27.md

 mode?''

-"A corollary to this question is: Where does the 64/128/256K of EGA memory ‘hide' when the EGA is in text mode?
+"A corollary to this question is: Where does the 64/128/256K of EGA memory 'hide' when the EGA is in text mode?
 Some I guess is used to store character sets, but what happens to the rest?
 Or rather, how can I protect it?"